RezWaki/YTS-Viewer/README.md

 if it didn't help contact me for troubleshooting/fix.

 ## Contact?
-Wanna contact with me?
+Wanna contact me?
 Well, you can do it in a bunch of ways:

 [VKontakte](https://vk.com/glow_05)